 The FMB believes firmly in supporting businesses that invest in the future workforce by taking on and training apprentices.
 Apprenticeships combine practical on-site training with off-site learning so a good balance of technical skills and workplace experience is achieved.
 The FMB is also committed to addressing the industry’s serious skills shortages by encouraging more prospective new entrants of all backgrounds to consider a career in construction.

 Construction Skills Shortage

 The FMB believes that the industry must take a leading role in addressing the current and expected future shortfall of skilled workers.
 One of the most effective ways of doing this will be to increase the number of construction apprenticeships.
-Small firms train two-thirds of all construction apprentices so it is vital that we understand any barriers they face.
+Small firms train two-thirds of all construction apprentices, so it is vital that we understand any barriers they face.

-The FMB’s 2015 research report “Defusing the skills time bomb: Boosting apprenticeship training through construction SMEs” examined the barriers to small construction firms training apprentices and makes a number of recommendations to the Government, CITB and the FMB itself regarding how we can remove these barriers.
+The FMB’s 2015 research report “Defusing the skills time bomb: Boosting apprenticeship training through construction SMEs” examined the barriers to small construction firms training apprentices and made a number of recommendations to the Government, CITB and the FMB itself regarding how we can remove these barriers.